 Nearby is a new boutique hotel, El Golpe de Vista Small Luxury Hotel at Prol.
 Aldama #1., across from the fountain at Aldama and Cardo.
 I went for brunch at the their rooftop restaurant and was very impressed with the hotel.
 They have 8 elegantly designed suites in various sizes.
 The two master suites have their own outdoor terracs.
 I was a little concerned over the noise level since the intersection is very busy, but they do have interior rooms and the exterior rooms have special glass to miminize the traffic sound according to the management.
 In addition to their Terra la Vista restaurant, they have ZEN-tidos Salón and Spa in the basement area.
 Here they offer salon services, massages, facials and other treatments.

-With a similar colonial feel is Hotel Hacienda el Santuario.
+With a colonial feel is Hotel Hacienda el Santuario.
 It is located on Aldama #41 and Terraplén 42 around the corner.
 It is a lovely property with 31 rooms in three houses along with several outdoor spaces, a bar and a restaurant on a quiet outdoor terrace.
 It is decorated with traditional Mexican folk art from the states of Michoacán, Oaxaca, Chiapas and Guanajuato.
+It is a good spot for Sunday brunch.

 Casa de los Olivos: I also checked out this boutique hotel ata Correo #30, a block from the Jardin, for a personal event.
 It has five rooms and is very attractive with a contemporary décor.
 The roof top lounge area is very special.
 The rooms are very nice but not sure if the rooms on the front will hear loud traffic noise at night.
 I would book a room towards the back.